HomeDev GuideRecipesAPI Reference

 1. Review all tab definitions in code and confirm that Name values are alphanumeric only (no spaces, hyphens, underscores, or other special characters).

-2. After upgrading, check Settings > Edit Tabs for any tabs with a G_ prefix — these were auto-migrated and their identifiers have changed.
+2. Check Settings > Edit Tabs after upgrading for any tabs with a G_ prefix.
+These were auto-migrated and their identifiers have changed.

 3. Update all [PropertyTabAssignment] usages, tab group assignments, and any other references to the old identifier to use the new G_-prefixed name, or rename the tab to a clean alphanumeric identifier and update references accordingly.